Nursing - Clinical Nurse Leader (MSN)

 Master's Entry into Professional Nursing - Clinical Nurse Leader

-The Master's Entry into Professional Nursing (EPN) is designed for individuals with a baccalaureate degree in another area who want to pursue a career in nursing.
-The program provides the student with a general foundation in nursing and additional skills in the application of evidence-based practice and leadership.
+The Master's Entry into Professional Nursing (MEPN) Program provides the student with a general foundation in nursing and additional skills in the application of evidence-based practice and leadership.
 Upon completion of the program, the student receives both Bachelor of Science in Nursing and Master of Science in Nursing Degrees.

 Graduates are eligible to take the National Council Licensure Examination (NCLEX-RN) for registered nursing licensure and the Clinical Nurse Certification Examination offered by the AACN Commission on Nurse Certification.
 This is not an advanced practice registered nursing program.
 Prerequisites must be completed, or in progress, before being considered for admittance into the graduate program.
 All prerequisites must be completed prior to starting the program.